Skip Navigation Website Accessibility

 • Please note that we do not give refunds for cut fabric.
 If we cancel a class, we will be happy to refund the cost of the class plus any rulers, books, patterns, etc. that were purchased specifically for that class (must be in original packaging and condition when returned).
 If you don't want to take the chance of being stuck with unwanted fabric (is that a thing?), please wait to buy your fabric when you know the class is definitely happening.

-• Supplies specified on the class requiremens list are all available at Quilty Pleasures.
+• Supplies specified on the class requirements list are all available at Quilty Pleasures.
 You will be given a 10% discount off any class supplies requested by the instructor when purchased at Quilty Pleasures.
 If a specific product is listed, please do not make substitutions.
 Occasionally, our instructors modify the supplies or fabric amounts from those indicated on the pattern.
 This is typically to your benefit.

 • Make sure that all supplies are labelled and identifiable as yours.
 Quilty Pleasures is not responsible for items lost or misplaced during class.